DanielCoffey1/deep-purple-blue-omarchy/README.md

 ### Prerequisites

-- [Omarchy](https://github.com/omakoto/omarchy) - The theme management system
+- **[Omarchy](https://github.com/omakoto/omarchy)** - Required for automatic installation
 - Hyprland (recommended: latest version)
 - Any applications you want to theme from the list above

+> **Note:** This theme is designed for Omarchy's theme management system.
+Without Omarchy, you'll need to manually copy each config file to its respective application (see "Manual Installation without Omarchy" below).

 ### Quick Install